liuyl1022/udemy-docker-mastery/README.md

+# This repo is forked from following repo and used for Docker Learning.

 # Udemy Course Docker Mastery: with Kubernetes+Swarm from a Docker Captain

 > Build, test, deploy containers with the best mega-course on Docker, Kubernetes, Compose, Swarm and Registry using DevOps